 - Even Better Skin Tone Correcting Lotion SPF 20 (0.5 oz): This once again contains good to decent amounts of ascorbyl glucoside, as well as cucumber, pomegranate, and caffeine.
 The UV filters are organic-based and provide decent UVA and UVB protection; there’s no octinoxate to interfere with the avobenzone content.
 Octocrylene is also present to stabilize the avobenzone via triplet energy quenching.

 - 7 Day Scrub Rinse-Off Cream (1 oz): This is a very good creamy scrub that’s gentle and effective.
 From personal experiences, along with the Laura Mercier Face Polish, this is one of my favorite department store offerings for manual exfoliation.
 It’s not something I use in my routine, but it’s still a great option.

-This is one of the best skin care gifts sets that I’ve encountered.
+Overall: This is one of the best skin care gifts sets that I’ve encountered.
 It’s appropriate for all skin types, especially those dealing with mild hyperpigmentation, and is my favorite in terms of price, value, packaging, and efficacy.

 Skin Care Holiday Gift Guide 2012: Conclusion